-Dr. Mark A. Nelson has been at Pima Community College since the fall of 2000.
-For the summer of 2016, he stepped into the role of (Acting) Dean of Arts and Humanities.
-He returned to his position of Performing Arts Department Head (Music, Theater, Dance) and Director of Bands in September, 2016.
-In addition to directing the PCC Wind Ensemble, he maintains the Electronic Music Laboratory where he teaches the Introduction to Electronic Music courses.
-He also teaches multiple sections of Music Fundamentals online, Exploring Music online, and conducts the pit orchestra for the annual musical.
+Dr. Mark A. Nelson taught for 39 years as a full-time music teacher in public schools, colleges, and universities.
+The second half of his career was at Pima Community College (2000-2021) as a music instructor, Performing Arts Department Head (Dance, Music, Theater), PimaOnline Arts and Humanities Department Head, and Director of Bands.
+For the summer of 2016 to September 2016, he stepped into the role of (Acting) Dean of Arts and Humanities.
+He again stepped into an “assistant dean” role for the spring 2018 semester and the summer of 2018 and continued as Dean of Arts (Acting) for the fall 2018 semester.
+He then returned as Performing Arts Department Head until January 2020 when he was appointed the PimaOnline Arts and Humanities Department Head before his retirement as a full time faculty member in May 2021.
+He was named Faculty Emeritus in May, 2022.
+As a faculty member, Dr. Nelson conducted the PCC Wind Ensemble for 20 years, created and maintained the Electronic Music Laboratory where he taught the Introduction to Electronic Music courses, taught Music Fundamentals and Exploring Music online, tuba and euphonium studio instruction, and also conducted the pit orchestra for the annual musical through 2019.
+He continues to teach multiple sections of Music Fundamentals and Student Planning and Success courses online as an Adjunct Instructor.
 Prior to his appointment at Pima Community College, he was the Chair of Performing Arts and Director of Orchestras at Desert Mountain High School in Scottsdale, Arizona.
 He also performed as Principal Tubist with the Tempe Symphony Orchestra.
 From 1993-1998 he rose to the rank of Professor of Music (tenured) and Chair of Academic Studies at the School of Music of Millikin University in Decatur, Illinois performing with the Millikin Brass Quintet, the Millikin-Decatur Symphony, and the Illinois Symphony.
 From 1984-1993 he was Associate Professor of Music (tenured), Director of Bands, and Coordinator of Music Education at the University of Vermont in Burlington, Vermont.
 While in Vermont, he was Principal Tubist of the Vermont Symphony Orchestra and a member of the Vermont Brass Quintet and the Vermont Town Brass.
 He began his teaching career as the strings and band instructor for Cherokee School (then a K-8 school) in the Scottsdale Unified School District.

 Dr. Nelson has been a pioneer in the development of new solo literature for the tuba.
 He has commissioned and premiered over thirty new works and has appeared as a soloist, clinician, lecturer, and judge for many national and international music festivals in the United States, Austria, Canada, Japan, Australia, and England.
 His book, The Tuba as Solo Instrument: Composer Biographies, was published in 1995 by the Tuba-Euphonium Press.
 He was an editor for the definitive Tuba Source Book (first edition) published by Indiana University Press.
 He has a dozen tuba/euphonium ensemble arrangements published by Cimarron Music and Productions which now includes the Tuba-Euphonium Press.
 He has released two critically acclaimed CD recordings “New England Reveries,” and “Aboriginal Voices.”
 He has many articles published on a variety of music and education topics in the International Tuba Euphonium Association (ITEA) Journal, Music Educators Journal, Arizona Music News, Vermont Music Educators News, Illinois Music Educators Journal, and the National Association of College Wind and Percussion Instructors Journal.
 He has also had published over two hundred fifty music and CD reviews in various journals.
 He was the Associate Editor of New Materials for the ITEA Journal for 26 years from 1990-2016, the Associate Editor for General News for 5 years from 1985-1990 and served on the Executive Board of ITEA as Secretary from 1995-1997.
 He has served on the ITEA Board of Directors since 2013.
 He also served four terms as Vice-President for Professional Development for the Arizona Music Educators Association 2005-2011 and 2013-2015.
 He was elected as the Vice-President for Collegiate/Research for 2015-2017.
 As a member of AMEA, Dr. Nelson was awarded the George C. Wilson Leadership Award in 2007 and the Excellence in Music Administration Award in 2011.